 A KINDER CITY

 Who do we help?

 Our supporting projects welcome everyone, and we help people from all backgrounds to find a place to stay to help combat homelessness.
 We do, however, recognize the unique situation that people seeking asylum are in.
-Click here to find out more about the asylum process in the UK.

-Asylum Seekers often become destitute when they reach a break in the Asylum process, for instance if they have been refused and have to submit further evidence to the Home Office.
+People seeking asylum often become destitute when they reach a break in the Asylum process, for instance if they have been refused and have to submit further evidence to the Home Office.

 How you can help